praetoriandigital/cub-docs/readme.md

 The widget is implemented in pure JavaScript, and talks to a central database directly from browser via Cub API.
-Basic widget integration requires no server programming, so you can add it literaly on any site with minimal efforts.
+Basic widget integration requires no server programming, so you can add it literally on any site with minimal efforts.
 If you need more sophisticated integration options - we have them, too.

 ## How it works